znecesito/ig_manager/README.md

 Currently unlicensed.

 ⚡ Note: IG Manager is not affiliated with Meta/Instagram.
-You must only analyze data you’ve exported from your own account.
+You must only analyze data you’ve exported from your own account.# Test